Orange Shirt Day Event September 29, 2025

 Back

-Join us for Orange Shirt Day as we come together to honour Survivors of the residential school system, their families, and to remember those who did not return.
-Hosted by the Surrey Urban Indigenous Leadership Committee (SUILC), Skookum Surrey, and the Fraser Regional Aboriginal Friendship Centre Association in partnership with SFU, the event will foster dialogue and learning about BC’s colonial history and how it continues to impact Indigenous communities today.
+Join us on Monday September 29th from 4pm – 6pm for Orange Shirt Day hosted by the Surrey Urban Indigenous Leadership Committee (SUILC), Skookum Surrey, and the Fraser Regional Aboriginal Friendship Centre Association.
+We come together to honour Survivors of the residential school system, their families, and to remember those who did not return.
+The event will foster dialogue and learning about BC’s colonial history and how it continues to impact Indigenous communities today.
 Attendees will be encouraged to reflect on the legacy of colonialism and commit to the ongoing process of Truth and Reconciliation.
 Remember to wear your orange shirt – a symbol of hope, reconciliation and a commitment to a better future – to show your commitment to both truth and reconciliation.

 Spread the word!
 We hope to reach as many community members as possible to foster a larger, more unified gathering.
 Tell your friends, family, neighbours and coworkers about the event so together we can spread awareness and inspire action.